kubernetes/enhancements/keps/sig-node/4817-resource-claim-device-status/README.md

 - Feature Gates are enabled by default.
 - No major outstanding bugs.
 - 1 example of real-world usage.
+    - The kubernetes-sigs/cni-dra-driver project as reference implementation for this feature.
+    - A new EndpointSlice Controller consuming the `ResourceClaim.Status.Devices[].NetworkData.Addresses` field.
 - Feedback collected from the community (developers and users) with adjustments provided, implemented and tested.